-The purpose of the Bank's Credit Policy is to establish the principles, credit standards, monitoring and reporting requirements and escalation and approval processes that govern the ongoing management of the Bank's credit risk.
-The policy governs the associated credit frameworks for each asset class.
+The Bank's Credit Policy establishes the principles, credit standards, monitoring and reporting requirements and escalation and approval processes that govern the ongoing management of the Bank's credit risk exposure.

-The Bank's Board of Directors has defined risk appetite limits based on the Capital Requirements Regulation ("CRR") governing large exposures as well as prudential requirements.
+The Bank's Board of Directors has defined risk appetite limits based on the Capital Requirements Regulation ("CRR"), Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, governing large exposures as well as prudential requirements.
 Exposure limits are monitored on a regular basis by the Risk, Corporate Credit and Treasury teams.

-Amongst other things, the Credit Policy outlines the following specific exposure and trading limits:
+Amongst other things, the Credit Policy for each asset class outlines the following specific exposure and trading limits: